How To Sell To Architects and Designers: Matching Marketing Materials to the Sales Specification Journey

 - An easy way to order samples and/or contact the rep (respond within the hour if possible)

 Ideally, your website shouldn’t be a passive experience.
 The goal is to have the prospect contact a local rep, request a sample, or both.
-At the interest stage, that’s about as far as prospects are willing to go—but it’s a critical step forward in the sale cycle.
+At the familiarity stage, that’s about as far as prospects are willing to go—but it’s a critical step forward in the sale cycle.
 Make sure your site is designed to provide them with the level of engagement they are seeking in the most user-friendly, delightful way possible.

-Level 3: Desire
+Level 3: Consideration

 Sample In Hand